Chapter 5 Nutrition

 - Dietary information (what kind and how much food a person is eating).

-- Body measurements (like weight, height or waist circumference).
+- Body measurements (like weight, height, or arm and waist circumference).

 - Biochemical tests (like blood tests or urine samples).